SeppahBaws/logtools/README.md

 - At the start of your program, call `Logger::Init();` to initialize the logger.

-- Then you can use the other functions that the Logger provides:
+- Then you can use the logging functions that the Logger provides:
 	- `LogTrace(msg)` or `LogTrace(format, arguments)`
 	- `LogDebug(msg)` or `LogDebug(format, arguments)`
 	- `LogInfo(msg)` or `LogInfo(format, arguments)`
 	- `LogWarning(msg)` or `LogWarning(format, arguments)`
 	- `LogError(msg)` or `LogError(format, arguments)`

+For a full demo of what the library can do, please see the [main.cpp (logtools/src/main.cpp)](https://github.com/SeppahBaws/logtools/blob/master/logtools/src/main.cpp) file in the repository.

 ## Issues